2018 NFL Mock Draft: Patriots draft Brady's heir, Broncos get Lamar Jackson after trade

 6. Indianapolis Colts (from New York Jets)

-Quenton Nelson, OG, Notre Dame.
+Quenton Nelson, G, Notre Dame.
 The Colts crush the Bears' hearts by passing on Barkley for Nelson, who will bolster an offensive line that allowed the most sacks in football a year ago.

 7. Tampa Bay Buccaneers